bifbof/information_retrieval_exercises/readme.md

 1. Open your command window and set the current directory to the root folder containing all the files
 2. use `conda env create -f environment.yml` to create a new environment
 3. type `conda activate ir`
-4. then `jupyter notebook` to start your start your coding environment
+4. then `jupyter notebook` to start your jupyter coding environment

 Happy Coding!